 - The opportunity to build relationships with professionals in their field of study.

-The Young Scientists Opportunity will also benefit the Pacific Islands Fisheries Science Center and the Joint Institute for Marine and Atmospheric Research by facilitating staff development of skills in leadership, teaching, and coaching and by building productive relationships with academic partners and institutions; and preparing a diverse skilled labor force for potential future hire.
+The PYSO also benefits the Pacific Islands Fisheries Science Center and the Cooperative Institute for Marine and Atmospheric Research by facilitating staff development of leadership skills, teaching, and mentoring; building productive relationships with academic partners and institutions; and preparing a diverse skilled labor force for potential future hire.

-The Young Scientist Opportunity is a paid, summer program (8-12 weeks) that combines on-the-job training, mentoring, and scientific research experience.
+The PYSO is a paid summer internship (8–12 weeks) that combines on-the-job training, mentoring, and scientific research experience.
 No additional travel or housing funding is provided.
 New internship research projects are developed every year.

 - Performance plans to establish goals and timelines for the participant's work assignments with mentors.